MichaelPuckett2/ImmutaMap/README.md

         .MapProperty(source => source.FamilyMembers, familyMembers => familyMembers.ToList())
         .Build();

-# Reference
+# To Know!

-    With<T>, With<TSource, TTarget>, With<T, TSourcePropertyType> and the As<T> extensions produce a result immediately and, although they can be chained, each use of With<...> or As<T> will return an instantiated type before moving to the next event.
+When using With<T>, With<TSource, TTarget>, With<T, TSourcePropertyType>, and As<T> extension an instantiated type will be returned.
+Although you can chain them, know that they are meant to be used as a single call because chaining will result in multiple types being instantiated behind the scenes.
+You can alternatively use the As<TSource, TTarget> extension, which allows you to perform the mapping in as a parameter.

-    Map<TSource, TTarget> and all extensions beginning with the word Map are lazy.
-They will only produce one single result but must be closed calling the Build extension to do so.
+You may also call the Map<TSource, TTarget> extension to chain as many mappings as you want but the chain must be closed with the Build() extension.